 These conditions can happen for many reasons.
 Some dental issues are common and expected with an aging cat.

-Why Does My Cat Stick His Tongue Out When Sleeping?
+Why Does My Cat Sleep With His Tongue Out?
+Interpreting the Behavior

 Read more: What’s The Ideal Temperature For A Cat?

 Cat's Tongue Out During Petting: What It Means When You Scratch Your Cat

 Does your cat stick their tongue out when you scratch them?
 If so, it's a sign of pure bliss.

 The right scratch in the right spot releases feel-good hormones in your cat's body, eliciting a tongue-out response akin to the flehmen response.

 Cat Shaking Head and Sticking Tongue Out: Possible Causes

 If your cat is shaking their head and sticking out their tongue, it could be due to a few reasons.
 Maybe they've eaten something they shouldn't have, and it's caught on their tongue.

 If they've been playing with a string or chewing on a toy, check their tongue to make sure nothing's wrapped around it.